JMD1986/model_skeleton_project/README.md

   description: "Enterprise-wide secondary firmware",
   price: 9341>]`

 We get a collection of five somewhat peculiar items.
 These seem to have been created by a some kind of random-useless-shit generator.
 But then again I have been waiting my entire life for a wooden hat.

 ####3) What’s the cheapest book?

 lets use the where method to make sure we only get books and then arrange them with their prices ascending. lastly we will just get the first to make sure we arent wasting time.

-`Item.where(category: 'Books').order("price ASC").first
+`Item.where(category: 'Books').order("price ASC").first`

+returns

+`
 => #<Item:0x007fae38e33698 id: 76, title: "Ergonomic Granite Chair", category: "Books", description: "De-engineered bi-directional portal", price: 1496>`

 And orgonomic granite chair!
 Also, its a book!
 Also its 1476 which I take to me $14.76.
 Thats a killer deal.
 Gimme a dozen!

 ####4) Who lives at “6439 Zetta Hills, Willmouth, WY”?
 Do they have another address?

 We will use the find_by method to locate the user id by searching for the street.

-`Address.find_by street: '6439 Zetta Hills'` gives us a user_id of 40.
+`Address.find_by street: '6439 Zetta Hills'` gives us

+`=> #<Address:0x007fe202c0da00 id: 43, user_id: 40, street: "6439 Zetta Hills", city: "Willmouth", state: "WY", zip: 15029>`

+this has user_id of 40.
 If we enter

 `User.find_by id: 40`